 - The Getresponse split-testing functionality that is provided on the cheapest plan is considerably better than that offered on the equivalent entry-level Mailchimp plan.

 - Its autoresponder functionality offers a little more functionality than Mailchimp’s

-- It comes with a landing page creator (on its more expensive plans)
+- Getresponse comes with a pretty decent landing page creator built in (on its more expensive plans).